 Lori has created a nine-hour graduate certification at Butler in Applied Educational Neuroscience/Brain and Trauma.
 She has created webinars for educators, clinicians, and administrators illustrating how educators and students alike must understand their neuroanatomy to regulate behavior and calm the brain.

-You can find Lori’s work, presentation videos, and latest research on her website www.revelationsineducation.com.
-Her first book, “How May I Serve You, Revelations in Education,” was published in March of 2012.
-Her second book, co-authored with educator Michael McKnight, entitled “Unwritten, The Story of a Living System,” has been shared and used as a foundation to create curriculum across the country.
-Lori’s third book, “Eyes Are Never Quiet,” was published in January of 2018, and a new book, “Rewiring Our Perception of Discipline,” will be coming in January of 2021.
+Lori is co-author of the social and emotional competencies for the state of Indiana published in January 2018.
+Lori’s first book, How May I Serve You?: Revelations in Education, was published in March 2012.
+Her second book, co-authored with educator Michael McKnight, entitled Unwritten: The Story of a Living System, has been shared and used as a foundation to create curriculum across the country.
+Lori’s third book, Eyes Are Never Quiet, was published in January of 2018, and a new book, Connections Over Compliance: Rewiring Our Perception of Discipline, will be coming in January 2021.

 Lori graduated with a BS in Special Education from Butler University, an MS in Counseling Education from Indiana University, and earned her Ph.D. in Philosophy with an emphasis in early adolescence/thought formation from Indiana University and American Institute of Holistic Theology.

 Lori resides in Indianapolis, Indiana, with her husband, Michael.
-She has three grown children, Andrew, Sarah, and Regan, and four rescue fur babies.
+She has three grown children—Andrew, Sarah, and Regan—and four rescue fur babies.